-A Pygora is a fiber goat purposely bred to produce fine fiber for hand spinning.
+A Pygora is a fiber goat purposely bred to produce fine fiber, cashmere soft, for hand spinning.
 The Pygora goat produces a wonderful, lofty, soft, fiber that does not coarsen as the goat ages.
 Add in an affectionate, engaging personality, a manageable size, good health and fleece in a range of colors and you have the perfect fiber goat.

 Pygora kids weigh about 5 lb. at birth.
 Adult does (female Pygoras) average 80-120 lb. and must be at least 18 in. tall.
 Adult bucks (male Pygoras) and wethers (neutered males) average 75-140 lb. and must be at least 23 in. tall.